ashwinselva/pgadmin_fastapi/README.md

 This README covers the exact steps to run the project locally, run tests, and connect pgAdmin to the database.

+To access docker image from the hub:
+`docker pull containop/calculator_app:latest`

 ---

 ## Screenshots (embedded)